reedhodges/reedhodges.github.io/proj-1.markdown

 Why might we be interested in this?
 Well, clearly the problem depends on understanding the physics behind the partons inside the proton.
 This information is encoded in *parton distribution functions*, or PDFs, which are like probability distributions that describe the likelihood to find a parton of a particular type and a particular momentum inside the proton.
 These PDFs are from experimental results.
 However, there are some types of PDFs we don't know much about yet.
 As a theoretical physicist, something useful to do is to make a prediction for a future experiment, so that when the PDFs are measured, we can compare the results and test our understanding of the underlying physics.

 The repository for this project can be found [here](https://github.com/reedhodges/portfolio_Jpsi).

-**Disclaimer:** this is a toy project, intended as a way for me to build and exemplify skills in Python and machine learning, and not intended to be a proper scientific study.
-I utilize actual expressions for the cross sections derived by me and my collaborators in two papers [[1](https://arxiv.org/pdf/2308.08605),[2](https://arxiv.org/pdf/2310.13737)] published in 2023, but I make no claims of scientific rigor in the scikit-learn analysis.

 [Next >](proj-2.markdown)